The Relational Harmony Institute

 Indemnification

-You agree to indemnify, defend and hold IRHS harmless from any and all liability, loss, damages, claim and expense, including reasonable legal fees, related to:
+You agree to indemnify, defend, and hold RHI harmless from any and all liabilities, losses, damages, claims, and expenses (including reasonable attorneys’ fees) arising from any of the following:

-• your use of the RHI websites or contents; or
+• Your use of any RHI website or its content.

-• your participation or enrolment in any Program offered by IRHS
+• Your participation in, or enrollment for, any Program offered by RHI.

 Assumption of Risk

-If you have specific concerns or a situation in which you require professional or medical advice, you should consult with an appropriately trained and qualified specialist, such as a licensed psychologist, physician or other health professional.
+If you have specific concerns or require professional or medical advice, consult an appropriately trained and qualified specialist—such as a licensed psychologist, physician, or other health professional.
+Never disregard, delay, or substitute the medical advice of a qualified professional because of information presented within a Program.

 Terms of Service